-Both are right based on their perceptions, values and criteria.
+Both are right based on their perceptions, values, and criteria.
 Someone who cares about efficiency is right that people pleasing is a waste of time.
 Someone who cares about group harmony is also right that criticisms can be conveyed to others nicely and indirectly.

 People have different levels of information.

-One reason why people’s opinions are so different is because the amount of information they receive is different.
+One reason why people’s opinions are so different is that the amount of information they receive is different.
 For example, others might think you are shy because from what they see, you don’t talk much in groups.
 But from your perspective, you are not shy, you are just cautious.
 You are observing the group and deciding who is worthy of your time to invest in a friendship.

 The other person has limited information about you.
 You didn’t disclose the key information about yourself.
 And that’s why their opinions are different from you.

 Needing to be right doesn’t help the situation.
 Forcing your perspective on others who aren’t willing to accept or aren’t able to see at the moment is pointless.
-It just creates arguments, conflicts and wars.
+It just creates arguments, conflicts, and wars.
 And if you truly believe you are right, why is there a need for others to agree with you?

 4. Let go of being a victim.